The Foundation for a Meaningful Life

 • Locating positive and negative rational numbers on a number line

-• Developing algorithms for adding, subtracting, multiplying, and dividing fractions
+• Developing algorithms for adding, subtracting, multiplying, and dividing fractions and decimals

 • Using benchmarks and estimation strategies to estimate the result of fraction operations